-(Formally Advisory Ruling Nurse Midwives as First Assistants at Cesarean Sections)
+(Formally Nurse Midwife as First Assist at Surgical Procedures)

 Advisory Ruling Number: 9902

-Authority: The Massachusetts Board of Registration in Nursing (Board) issues this Advisory Ruling on Nursing practice pursuant to Massachusetts General Laws ("G.L."), chapter 30A, section 8 and chapter 112, section 80B.
+Authority: The Massachusetts Board of Registration in Nursing (Board) issues this Advisory Ruling on Nursing practice pursuant to Massachusetts General Laws (M.G.L.), chapter 30A, section 8 and chapter 112, section 80B.